CodingNLove/EmailApp/README.md

 This application does the following:
-Generates an email with the following syntax: firstname.lastname@department.company.com Determines the department by allowing users to input thier department Generates a random String for a password
+Generates an email with the following syntax: firstname.lastname@department.company.com Determines the department by allowing users to input their department Generates a random String for a password
 Uses methods to change the password, set the maibox capacity, and define an alternate email address Lastly,the app has get methods to display the name, email, and mailbox capacity